jbaiter/kenlm-java/README.md

-requires:
+To build this project you need the following prerequisites:
-    jdk
+* jdk
-    swig
+* swig v3+
-    g++
+* g++
-    kenlm
+* kenlm

-required to set:
+the order to build this project is:
+1. run ./build.sh.
+This will generate the required Java JNI classes and the C++ interface using swig.
+2. put the output libkenlm-jni into your java library path (optinal for running the tests in phase 3)
+3. run mvn package

+The following system environment variables need to be set when running build:
-LIBRARY_PATH to have libkenlm and libkenlm_util
+* LIBRARY_PATH to have libkenlm and libkenlm_util
-CPATH to point to kenlm source, JAVA_HOME/include and JAVA_HOME/include/<arch>
+* CPATH to point to kenlm source, JAVA_HOME/include and JAVA_HOME/include/<arch>

-run build.sh to create libkenlm-jni.so/libkenlm-jni.dylib
-put this into you java.library.path

-library can be renamed by creating and moved if you dont have access to java.library.path using com-github-jbaiter-kenlm.properties example can be found in test resources
+The library can be renamed.
+If that is the case com-github-jbaiter-kenlm.properties needs to be provided pointing directly to the file.
+An example can be found in test resources.
+If the properties are not set the library is loaded from java.library.path.